 A Civil War veteran for the Union, Wright’s grandfather is denied his pension by a clerical mistake after the war that misspelled his name, and which he believes was not in fact a mistake and was instead racially motivated.
 Having helped to found African American freedom from slavery as a soldier, Grandpa’s experience serves as a kind of symbol of the way that African Americans were exploited and thwarted immediately upon the attainment of their independence.
 Grandpa is mostly absent, sick in bed, during Wright’s youth.
 But Wright pays his respects to Grandpa at his funeral, and wonders whether Grandpa’s life wasn’t ruined by the impossible quest to receive his pension from a racist and impersonal federal government.

 Grandpa Quotes in Black Boy

 The Black Boy quotes below are all either spoken by Grandpa or refer to Grandpa.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of Black Boy published in 2015.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of Black Boy published in 2015.).